-In the opinion of the Management, relevant markets are not develop sufficiently to allow for their geographical segmentation, but it cannot assure that in the next analysis of relevant markets the President of UKE will not differentiate on geographical grounds.
-Even in such a case, in the opinion of the Management, there would be no grounds to hold that TP SA has lost its significant market power on any market.
-Despite this opinion, the Management Board cannot assure that as a result of relevant markets analysis, the President of UKE would not modify or waive some or all regulatory obligations imposed on TP SA with regard to specific geographical areas of the country.
-If so, this could materially affect Netia's access to the TP SA network and our ability to offer services nationally.
+In the opinion of the Management, relevant markets are not developed sufficiently to allow for their geographical segmentation, but it cannot assure that in the next analysis of relevant markets the President of UKE will not differentiate on geographical grounds.
+Even in such a case, in the opinion of the Management, there would be no grounds to hold that TP SA has lost its significant market power on any market or that the regulatory obligations imposed on TP SA shall be repealed or limited.
+Despite this opinion, the Management Board cannot assure that as a result of relevant markets analysis, the President of UKE would not modify or waive some or all regulatory obligations imposed on TP SA with regard to the whole relevant market or to specific geographical areas of the country.
+If so, this could materially affect Netia's access to the TP SA network and our ability to offer services.